Credits to Poly Haven for tree, stone, and iron textures.

 return new_files

-For adding a prefix and/or suffix to each filename, an os.path.splitext() followed by a few string concatenations were sufficient.
+For adding a prefix and/or suffix to each filename, an os.path.splitext() followed by string concatenations were sufficient.

-For the overwrite flag, I found that the toggled() and isChecked() methods could be called upon a QCheckBox in addition to the QRadioButton, as both Qt widgets inherit from the same QAbstractButton class.
-So, I repurposed the existing code around the rename/copy flag, for reuse with the overwrite flag:
+For the overwrite flag, I found that the QCheckBox inherited the toggled() and isChecked() methods from the QAbstractButton class.
+I reused the existing code for the rename/copy flag to handle the overwrite flag:

 self.checkBoxOverwrite.toggled.connect(self.set_overwrite)